roytang/blog/content/post/2023/11/2023-week-46/index.md

 ### Things I'm looking forward to

-I think my calender is mostly clear, so I plan to use the week to catch up on things I have fallen behind on, maybe try to stream some drafts again.
+I think my calendar is mostly clear, so I plan to use the week to catch up on things I have fallen behind on, maybe try to stream some drafts again.
 The trivia team is attending another quiz night, but the categories aren't great for me, so I passed on this one.